blab/zika-seq/protocols/viral-rna-extraction.md

 _In addition to the samples, remember to have an extraction negative control (add nuclease-free water instead of serum/urine)._

+_We recommend that this protocol be carried out in a clean, pre-PCR hood that has been wiped down with bleach and ethanol before use.
+If you have particular concern about sample cross-contamination, gloves should be wiped with a bleach-soaked towellete between each sample.
+Until particle lysis is complete (end of incubation in step 6), there are infectious virions in the sample.
+All pipette tips and tubes should be discarded and soaked in 10% bleach for 1 hour to sterilize._

 1. Remove serum samples from freezer and allow to come up to room temperature.
 2. Prepare stock solution of Buffer AVL + carrier RNA. _Per sample_ add: